-On 14 May this year, the VV Foundation in cooperation with the Latvian National Museum of Art Museum of Decorative Arts and Design (10 Skarnu Street, Riga) had planned to open a solo exhibition of the Austrian avant-garde artist, Vienna-based artist Hermann Nitsch “Theatre of Orgies and Mysteries”.
+On 14 May 2020, the VV Foundation in cooperation with the Latvian National Museum of Art Museum of Decorative Arts and Design (10 Skarnu Street, Riga) had planned to open a solo exhibition of the Austrian avant-garde artist, Vienna-based artist Hermann Nitsch “Theatre of Orgies and Mysteries”.
 Due to the government declared emergency state in the country, the opening of the exhibition is being postponed.
 We will inform you soon about the time of the exhibition.

 ABOUT THE EXHIBITION: